 This isn’t Mr. Smith Goes to Washington.
 This is Mr. Smith threatens his constituents, then uses the money they cough up to take his family sailing on a yacht in Europe for a month, while smoking cigars lit by $100 bills.

 It won’t make you feel better about the future of our country.
 But it does do an excellent job of diagnosing one of the reasons why our government seems so broken at the moment.
 And as any good medical professional would tell you, knowing what is wrong is a vital first step to curing the patient.

 ABOUT THE AUTHOR: PETER SCHWEIZER is a research fellow at the Hoover Institution, Stanford University, and he is the founder and director of the Government Accountability Institute.
 He has written for the New York Times, Wall Street Journal, Newsweek/Daily Beast, and elsewhere.
 His books include Throw Them All Out, which exposed congressional insider stock trading and led to the passage of the STOCK Act.

-Posted by Veterans Today Money on 3:50 pm, With 0 Reads, Filed under Book Reviews, Small Business.
+Posted by VTN on 3:50 pm, With 0 Reads, Filed under Book Reviews, Small Business.
 You can follow any responses to this entry through the RSS 2.0.
 Both comments and pings are currently closed.